-Congress crafted GLBA in this way as a compromise to allow financial affiliations while avoiding a general mixing of "banking" with "commerce."
+Congress crafted GLBA as a compromise to allow financial affiliations while avoiding a general mixing of "banking" with "commerce."
 For example, the law specifically excluded bank FSs from underwriting insurance, and from real estate investment and development, except as may already have been authorized by other law.

-In December 2000, the Fed and the Treasury released a proposal to would allow banking companies into new real estate businesses, under Sections 103 and 121 of GLBA.
-It has proven controversial and remains unissued.
+In December 2000, the Fed and the Treasury released a proposal to allow banking companies into new real estate businesses, under Sections 103 and 121 of GLBA.